Guide

 06

 • Pvt Ltd or LLP + under 10 years + under Rs.
 100 crore + technology/innovation angle = Apply now.
-It is free, takes 2-7 days.
+Free, takes 2-7 days.

 • Raising from angels soon = Apply before you close the round.
-The angel tax protection is only active once you are recognised.
+Angel tax protection is only active once you are recognised.

 • Want cheaper patents = Apply now.